magdazelena/Color-retriever/README.md

-# code-challenge
+# Copyrightagent code-challenge
-A code challenge used to assess developers knowledge and skills
+My solution to the code challenge

 ### Scenario
 A developer has tried to do a task that you must now take over and complete.